ramit05/myblog/_posts/2018-01-14-ci-cd-chef-automate.md

 * Try Using Python for writing automation scripts

 Python is a super amazing and fun language to work with.
 One of the cool reasons why I recommend it is because of the awesome libraries it has support to like dictionary, json, csv etc.

+## Conclusion

+The Chef Automate appears to do things in a creative and more better way than the regular ways than we usually do.
+But still it has a long way to go.
+The Dashboard seems nice and useful, giving you a seamless integration of new technological advancements that old tools used for CI/CD do not provide.
+For Chef regular enterprise users, this seems like a really good choice but when it comes to other non-chef users, it seems to not offer much out-of-the-box solutions.
+Hope you like this post, tell me your experiences with chef in the below comments section.